-Before enquiring however, it pays to sit down and think through how your website needs to change or what content you need on a new site.
+Before enquiring, however, it pays to sit down and think through how your website needs to change or what content you need on a new site.

 Giving the addresses of sites you like is a great way to communicate the kind of look and functions you require and can be a big time saver.

-In other words, will there be a content management system (CMS) for my site.
-If there isn’t then that commits you to returning to your web design for future edits which they will invoice for.
-I would also be good to know if training or orientation is provided in the CMS.
-If not, there may be a very step learning curve.
+In other words, will there be a content management system (CMS) for your site?
+If there isn’t then that commits you to returning to that web designer for future edits which they will charge for.
+It would also be good to know if training or orientation is provided in the CMS.
+If not, there may be a very steep learning curve.

-My company uses the open source WordPress CMS to make new websites.
+My company uses the open-source WordPress CMS to make new websites.
 We offer training by screen share in Skype and have http://www.how-to-wordpress.info as an additional resource.

-Most hosts say the have a nightly back up in place, but if you press them for this, they will not be able to produce it.
-This is especially important for database driven website (most web sites now) as they are not stored and edited locally, but are always live on the server.
-Its best to get a back up facility built into your website at the time it is made.
-My company makes two back ups a week and sends them to Dropbox so they can be shard quickly with the owner of the site.
+Most hosts say they have a nightly back up in place, but if you press them for this, they will not be able to produce it.
+This is especially important for database driven website (as most websites are now) as they are not stored and edited locally, but are always live on the server.
+It’s best to get a backup facility built into your website at the time it is made.
+My company makes two backups a week and sends them to Dropbox so they can be shared quickly with the owner of the site.

 This is an important question and one that is seldom addressed during the pre-purchase phase.
-And its a vexed question as there are three parties involve: you, the web designer and normally a software provider like WordPress.
-Its safest maybe to make it clear that your claim copyright over anything you write and and pictures you supply, but leave it there.
+And it is a vexed question as there are three parties involved: you, the web designer and normally a software provider like WordPress.
+Its safest maybe to make it clear that your claim copyright over anything you write and pictures you supply, but leave it there.

-- Does the price include marketing on Google?
 This service is called “search engine optimisation” or SEO and is a specialist’s area.
 Most web design form will outsource this to a partner. so, mostly the answer to this will be “no”, this is because it costs more than a website to set up and it is a distinct and ongoing service, so probably billed separately.

 Conversely, a website in a CMS like WordPress can be moved easily.
 All the page content can be exported as an XML file, or a SQL database can be imported into a new instance of WordPress, or a CPanel to Cpanel back up can be made.
-So there are many option PROVIDED you start with a the right software.
-It would also pay to get clear about termination arrangements – how and how much notice do you need to give if you want to move.
+So there are many options PROVIDED you start with the right software.
+It would also pay to get clear about termination arrangements – in what form and how much notice do you need to give if you want to move.

-Be clear that building a web site is a collaboration between you and your chosen web design company.
+Be clear that building a website is a collaboration between you and your chosen web design company.
 If you are organised and clear, the project will go smoothly.
 If you drip feed content it will drag the time frame out and inputs and directions from you will be mislaid.